xt-com/api/_trade/getServerTime.md

     default:
     description:
     ranges:
-content_markdown: Note: This method does not require a signature.
+content_markdown: Note：This method does not require a signature.
 left_code_blocks:
 -
     code_block: